 Our mission

-Protect, promote, and improve the health, safety, and quality of life of the Putnam County community.
+Protect, promote, and improve the health, safety, and quality of life for everyone in Putnam County.

 OUR VISION

-A Putnam County community that is free of preventable disease, live and work in a healthy environment, and have access to quality care.
+A vibrant Putnam County where everyone lives and works in a healthy environment and has access to quality care.

 We are able to achieve that vision by maintaining and protecting the health of our residents by providing services such as communicable disease control, immunizations, environmental health management and health education to promote a healthy lifestyle, prevent illnesses and chronic diseases.